How We Live In Cities

 Kristen Fahrig is a professional sculptor, educator and cultural animator, working primarily in Toronto, Canada.
 She has initiated and led numerous community art projects in her West End neighbourhood and is currently Artistic Director of Botanicus Art Ensemble, as well as Artist-in-Residence at MacGregor Playground.
 Kristen has permanent installations of her work in numerous urban Toronto parks, and gardens and has created theme-based site animations and integrated arts performances for festivals in public spaces such as at the Harbourfront Centre and Nathan Phillips Square. kristenfahrig.com

 Darren Leu is an artist and curator, his work involves collaborative partnerships in creating participatory art and cultural events.
-For Place and Placement he has created StakeHolders, a sculptural work that includes actual garden stakes, painted with illustrations of garden-making.
+For Place and Placement he has created StakeHolders, a sculptural work that includes actual painted garden stakes.
 The works will be placed in Spot Gardens, installed as way-finders, along the art and garden corridor route.
-Darren is also the director of DCP; an arts company established to create studio spaces and facilitate opportunities for artists and he is the 2017 Director of the BIG on Bloor Festival of Arts and Culture.
+Darren is also the director of DCP; an arts organization established to create studio spaces and facilitate opportunities for artists.
+Darren is also the 2017 Director of the BIG on Bloor Festival of Arts and Culture.

 Heather Nicol is a Toronto-based artist and independent curator.
 Her site-specific installations have been created for national and international locations, including in New York for The Winter Garden, SculptureCenter NY, and The Brooklyn Academy of Music BAM, in Toronto for Ontario Place – In/Future, Brookfield Place – The Allan Lambert Galleria, and Union Station – Nuit Blanche, as well as Chateau de Courannces (France) and Kunsterhaus Betanien (Berlin).
 Consistent with her art practice, her independent curatorial projects have often explored site-conditions found in transitional, decommissioned locations.
 Curated exhibitions for galleries include Artscape Younplace, Typology Projects and OCAD University, (Toronto), John Paul Slusser Gallery (University of Michigan), The National Arts Centre (Ottawa), and The Robert McLaughlin Gallery (Oshawa). heathernicol.com